 If a home is in a high-risk area for termites, it’s best not to have plants or shrubs planted up close to the house, the main reason for this; is because the plants will need constant watering, making the ground close to the footings of the house wet; again attracting termites.

 Where garden beds are close to a house, make sure that the soil is not above the weep-holes, if it is it will need to be dug out, it’s best to keep the soil line about 100mm below the weep-holes, by doing this it leaves a clear view if termites start to build mud tunnels into the weep holes.

 Remove dead trees if they are close to the house and the same goes for tree stumps, these two areas are favoured nest sites for termites.

-So to recap here is a list of things to do around the home to make it better protected against termite attack.
+So to recap the above termite advice here is a list of things to do around the home to make it better protected against termite attack.

 - Keep the outside clean and tidy